A good while ago, I brought my new puppy home. It was very exciting and I was so nervous if she would like her new place.

 Before you bring your puppy home for the first night, make sure you have puppy-proofed the house prior to his arrival.

-This means no cords hanging around, no expensive things that he could chew on, no small objects laying on the ground and so on.
+This means no cords hanging around, no expensive things that he could chew on, no small objects lying on the ground and so on.

 When your puppy arrives, close the doors to as many rooms as possible or keep him from entering different areas by using baby gates.
 Start with a small space for him to investigate.